codex-academy/spaza-suggest/readme.md

 Ensure your web app with screens for the following:

-* A new user can register and get the login code
+* A new client can register and get the login code
-* A user can login using their login code
+* A client can login using their login code
-* A logged in user can make product suggestions for a selected region.
-They can select the region to add a suggestion for.
+* A logged in client can make product suggestions for a selected area.
+They can select the area to add a suggestion for.
 A blank suggestion should not be allowed.

-* A Spaza shop owner can create an account linked to one region and get a login code.
+* A Spaza shop owner can create an account linked to one area and get a login code.
-* Login using the spaza shop code and display all the suggestions for the region of the spaza shop
+* Login using the spaza shop code and display all the suggestions for the area of the spaza shop
-* Allow a spaza shop user to accept any of the suggestions made.
+* Allow a spaza shop owner to accept any of the suggestions made.
 * Show all the accepted suggestions for the logged in spaza shop

 > **Tip:** store the logged in `client` or `spazashop` details in the session for easy access.